dydx404/EIE-Risc-V-CPU/README.md

 ## Planning
 [put all details regarding planning (for both single cycle, pipelined, and cache here)]
+### Pipeline
+We met as a team and began by examining the schematic for the pipelined cpu in lectures, modifying it for our own design.

+Once this was done each team member was assigned a stage to work on and we began our implementation of the pipelined cpu, keeping frequent communication between team members to ensure each module interfaced correctly with one another.

 ## Repo Structure & Logic